310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 {% img /img/es/idolstory/stayingtrue/3.jpg %}

 {% bubble Midori smile %}
 Huh!?
-I’ll be the host for a mascot character event…!?
+I’ll be the host for a yuruchara event…!?

 —I’ll gladly do it!
-Anything to be near so many mascots!
+I’m willing to do anything to be near so many yurucharas!

-I’ve been needing emotional healing for some time ‘cause I’ve been a bit depressed lately, and nothing could make me happier than getting my healing through mascots.
+I’ve been needing emotional healing for some time ‘cause I’ve been a bit depressed lately, and nothing could make me happier than getting my healing through yurucharas.

 And my parents will be super happy to know I’ll be doing an advertisement for veggies and fruits.
 I’m looking forward to the exhibition…♪
 {% endbubble %}